rwieruch/blog_robinwieruch_content/blog/react-table-fixed-column/index.md

   ]}
 />

 In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with a **fixed column**.
-In the previous example, you have already installed React Table Library to create a table component and gave it a theme.
-Now, we will enable users to have their **column sticky** to the side:
+In the previous example, you installed React Table Library to create a Table component and gave it a theme.
+Now, you will enable your users to make a **column sticky** to the side:

 ```javascript{9-14,16-21}
 ...